Reamonn (album)

 Reamonn is the fifth studio album by the German band Reamonn.
-In Germany, it was released on 7 November 2008 by Universal Music.
-In the UK, it was released on 28 September 2009.

-The album is a comeback album for the group, because the members of Reamonn had wanted to separate, but reconciled their differences and returned to the studio.
-It became, eventually, Reamonn's final studio album, as the band entered a hiatus in 2012.
+In Germany, it was released on 7 November 2008 by Universal Music, while in the United Kingdom it was issued on 28 September 2009.
+The album marked a comeback for the group following a period in which the members had considered disbanding, before reconciling their differences and returning to the studio.
+It ultimately became Reamonn’s final studio album, as the band entered a hiatus in 2012.